Chocolate Covered Dates

 These chocolate covered dates are rich in flavour and high in nutrients making them a wholesome little snack or dessert.
 Great for gifts too!
-They’re gluten free, and depending on the chocolate you choose, they will also be dairy free.
+They’re gluten-free, and depending on the chocolate you choose, they will also be dairy-free.

 How To Make Chocolate Covered Dates

 - Make a slit lengthways down each date and remove the seed.
+Don’t cut all the way through.
+You want the date to remain intact.

 - Place in the fridge for 30 minutes to firm up then enjoy!